RM-Terrell/RM-Terrell.github.io/_posts/2020-05-29-docker-part-1.md

 image: floyen.jpg
 ---

-What follows are the adventures of me attempting to Dockerize an old application I wrote and in the process totally rewriting it.
+What follows are my attempts to Dockerize an old application I wrote and in the process totally rewriting it.
 Those of you experienced in Docker may find yourself yelling at your monitor, laughing or crying at my misunderstandings, maybe a bit of both.
 You've been warned.
 This isn't going to be pretty.
 But hopefully from my struggles someone out there may learning something, get some fresh perspective on newbie misunderstandings of Docker, or at least get a good laugh.
 Lets roll.

 ## The Application

 First some background.
 Please skip this section if you want to get right to me face-rolling some Dockerfiles.
 The application in question lives in [this repo](https://github.com/RM-Terrell/project-orbital) and is, in a way the oldest application I've written though its gone through many revisions.

 At my previous job I worked as a Data Analyst, and during this time was self teaching myself JavaScript and web development in general.
-The other Analysts there had a lot of math they needed to do on a regular basis and as these things go we didn't yet have a standardized way of doing this math, which lead to slight inconsistencies in the our results.
-Things like converting standard error to standard deviation and such.
+The other Analysts there had a lot of math they needed to do on a regular basis and as these things go we didn't yet have a standardized way of doing this math, which lead to slight inconsistencies in our results.
+Things like converting standard error to standard deviation and such and even with the same process of calculation, simple human error can result in inconsistencies.
 So I decided to solve this problem with my new found skills.
 I made a very _very_ simple webpage that contained input fields where an analyst could place starting values, click a button, and get results.
 All converted by JavaScript calculations that were vetted by our lead statistician.
 It was a dreadful little webpage that I improved a lot over the months, and eventually years as it has continued to be the app that I use to learn new stuff with.
 It was also the app that lead the COO of that company to ask me "hey wanna get paid for that some day?" and helped launch my career.

-The application had a year or so prior to this post, evolved from a simple pure HTML / JS page to being a Django backend that served a React powered front end.
+The application had a year or so prior to this post evolved from a simple pure HTML / JS page to being a Django backend that served a React powered front end.
 I think at one point it was even a hare brained Electron app.
 I'd wanted to learn React and show off some of my new found Python / Django skills I had since acquired at my new job.
-It was a little odd however, in that I had opted to not use the famous Create React App (CRA) repo to build and run the React side of things but had instead rolled a different solution from someones blog post I'd since lost.
+The app was a little odd however, in that I had opted to not use the famous Create React App (CRA) repo to build and run the React side of things, but had instead rolled a different solution from someones blog post I'd since lost.
 It used Webpack and Babel, to take the relevant JS, CSS, and HTML code, build it all in a bundle, and then this static bundle was loaded by a Django extension called Webpack Loader, which used Django to ultimately serve it to the user in a template.
-That last detail is important, and I didn't fully understand it at the time which caused significant confusion later.
+That last detail is important, and I didn't fully understand it at the time which caused significant confusion later on.

 Fast forwarding to present, and I'd decided I need to learn Docker.
 I'd completed the first few sections of Pluralsight's Docker path, read a few articles and even looked over some Dockerized apps at my current job.
 Totally 100% prepared to get my hands dirty.